 Another common scour-related distortion of an arch is a partial settling of the arch.
 In this case, only part of the entire width of the arch settles, resulting in a drop of a section of the arch, which is often accompanied by somewhat dramatic debonding of masonry joints and the overall loosening of the arch stones in the affected section.

 A dramatic distortion of the arch is “hinging,” where the arch is no longer a fixed, stable structure; it has turned into a movable mechanism.
 One type of hinging failure is for the top of the arch to push up, and for both sides of the arch to buckle inward.
 Kansas’s H. Branson Bridge in Cowley County (at 75 feet, this was the longest single arch span in the state at the time it was built, a title it likely held until it collapsed) failed over a period of time in this dramatic fashion.
-A bridge with hinges like this is doomed, and will collapse sooner or later, when being dependent on how long till the arch finishes its movement out of unstable equilibrium.
 It is possible for hinges to form in an arch under an overload situation, and then “close” again when the load is removed from the arch.
 However, when this occurs it is almost certain that the bridge has been badly damaged by the event.

 Remedying Distorted Arches